-In the article below, Jie Ding, associate director of development and validation at the PPD®, discusses liquid chromatography-mass spectrometry in drug discovery and development.
+In the article below, Jie Ding, director of mass spectrometry and protein characterization at PPD® Laboratories, discusses liquid chromatography-mass spectrometry (LC-MS) in drug discovery and development.

 In a drug stability program, high-performance liquid chromatography (HPLC) with ultraviolet (UV) detection remains the most common and cost-effective methodology.
 Even so, UV detection has its own limitations, including poor sensitivity for non-UV absorbing compounds and lack of specificity.
 These shortcomings in turn have motivated scientists to pursue other alternatives.
 Mass spectrometry detection is such a candidate.
 Mass spectrometry (MS) is a detection method that measures the mass-to-charge ratio (m/z) of a compound.
 Compared to UV detection, MS offers higher sensitivity, better detection limits, and the ability to provide additional molecular weight information—making it an “information rich” detection method.